-R.V. parking is available August 12 - August 18, 2022.
+R.V. parking is available Monday through Saturday of fair week.
 Rates are \$50 for non-exhibitors or \$25 for exhibitors during these dates regardless of how many days you camp.

 You will find complete guidelines and application for RV parking on the fair website at funonforty.co.grant.wi.gov under Fairbook Forms.
 This application needs to be filled out with payment and turned into the fair office prior to set up.
 If an application is not on file you will not be able to camp during the Grant County Fair.
 This is on a first come first serve basis as we do not designate parking.
 Any questions please call the Fair Director at (608) 723-2135